Best daily deals

 The original Mini was mediocre for listening to music at best; the sequel is much better.
 I did some A-B testing of the two and the Nest Mini noticeably outperformed the Home Mini.

-I really like some of the advanced features.
-For example, you can create speaker groups (two or more) and have them play the same song.
-This can fill your house with music if you want.
-I created a group of all the speakers on the first floor of my house and it worked surprisingly well.
-You can also pair two Minis to create stereo music playback.
-You have to set them via the Google Home app.
-It’s pretty simple.
+I really like some of the Google Home app’s advanced features.
+For example, you can create speaker groups of two or more and have them all play the same song, filling your house with music.
+I created a group of all the speakers on the first floor of my house, and it worked surprisingly well.
+You can also put two Minis in a stereo pair, and the process is pretty simple.

-Then there’s moving music.
+Then there’s the ability to move music.
 Listening in the bedroom, but want to transition downstairs?
 Just ask Assistant to move the tunes to the speaker you want and the Mini does the rest.

 What else can the Nest Mini do?

 Lots.
 Beyond knowledge questions (e.g. “Hey Google, how far away is the Moon?”), the Nest Mini can be used as a communication tool.
-If you choose to set up Duo, the Mini acts as a telephone of sorts.
-You can have it call whomever and have a conversation speakerphone style.
-Moreover, you can call your Mini from afar.
-Using the Google Home app, simply tap the Google device you want to reach, and call.
-US and Canadian owners (excluding people in US territories) can make free phone calls to people in Google Contacts.
+If you choose to set up Google Duo, the Mini acts as a telephone of sorts.
+You can have it call any one else with Duo for a speakerphone conversation.
+In the US and Canada (excluding territories), you can skip Duo and make free phone calls to non-emergency numbers saved in Google Contacts.

-Then there’s the broadcast mode, which lets you put the Nest Mini and other Google Nest products to use as an intercom system.
-You can issue the broadcast command from any Assistant-powered speaker, or use the Google Home app on your phone.
+Then there’s the broadcast mode, which lets you put the Nest Mini (and other Google Nest devices) to use as an intercom system.
+You can issue a broadcast command from any Assistant-powered speaker, or use the Google Home app on your phone.
 My favorite use-case is broadcasting in the evenings to let my daughters know it’s dinner time.
 No more bellowing up the stairs.

 All Google Nest products can do these things, and the Nest Mini does them as well as any other.